Sad Romance: Release

+Deluxe edition

+On 5 May 2023, CKay released "HALLELUJAH", featuring ex-label mate Blaqbonez, as the first single off the deluxe studio album.
+On 20 May 2023, "HALLELUJAH" debuted at number 26 on the Billboard U.S. Afrobeats Songs chart.
+Which eventually earned Blaqbonez his first career debut on the chart.
+On 5 June 2023, "HALLELUJAH" peaked at number 9 on the Official Nigeria Top 100 chart.
+On 10 June 2023, he announced #HallelujahOpenVerse challenge and promise to award 2 winners $2500 each.

+On 2 June 2023, CKay released "nwayi", as the second single off the deluxe studio album. on 16 June 2023, he released the deluxe studio album for Sad Romance, produced primarily by CKay, along with production from BMH, Sakhile, and Magicsticks.
+The deluxe edition features guest appearances from Blaqbonez, Joeboy, and Tekno.

 Critical reception

 Sad Romance received generally positive reviews from music critics.
 In a review for Pulse Nigeria, Adeayo Adebiyi said that Sad Romance "is a nice album created with the intention of consolidating CKay's success abroad and reinstating his status has a sound connoisseur in Afrobeats.
 However, as far as Afrobeats goes, Afro-Emo is not a mainstream sound and it's uncertain just how much this project can change that."
 In a review for The Native, Dennis Ade Peter said "There will always be a question of whether CKay played it a little too safe on his debut LP, the ultimate context of the album is in its contribution to any mythos the singer and producer might hope to have, beyond the ubiquity of a few singles.
 Sad Romance doesn't deliver the sort of romance-themed tragedy you might want to glean from the title, just a few tragic moments and more blue-eyed ones that help bolster CKay as one of the best troubadours working in Nigerian pop today."
-Emmanuel Daraloye of AfroCritik noted that "[a] listen through this LP would obliterate doubts of willful naysayers."
+Emmanuel Daraloye of Afrocritik noted that "[a] listen through this LP would obliterate doubts of willful naysayers."